(add-oh traz-too-zuh-mab em-tan-seen)

 - If you are breast-feeding.
 While no studies have been done, this drug may pass into breast milk and affect the baby.
 Women should not breast-feed during treatment with this drug (see “Precautions” below).

 - If you think you might want to have children in the future.
-This drug might affect fertility.
+This drug has not been tested for its effects on fertility.
 Talk with your doctor about the possible risk with this drug and the options that may preserve your ability to have children.

 - About any other prescription or over-the-counter medicines you are taking, including vitamins and herbs.
 In fact, keeping a written list of each of these medicines (including the doses of each and when you take them) with you in case of emergency may help prevent complications if you get sick.